zaoqi/HarmonyOS/README.md

 ![](img/harmony/harmonyos4.jpg)

 HarmonyOS relies on multi-terminal development IDE, multi-language unified compilation, distributed architecture Kit to provide screen layout control and interactive automatic adaptation, support control dragging, preview-oriented visual programming, so that developers can efficiently build multi-terminal automatic running App based on the same project, to achieve a real one-time development, multi-terminal.
 Deployment to achieve shared ecology across devices.
-Huawei Ark Compiler is the first static compiler to replace the Android virtual machine model, which allows developers to compile high-level languages into machine code at one time in the development environment.
+Huawei Ark Compiler is a static compiler to replace the Android Java virtual machine model, which allows developers to compile high-level Java language into machine code at one time in the development environment.
 In addition, the Ark Compiler will support multi-language unified compilation in the future, which can greatly improve the development efficiency.

 # Ⅳ、Resources